MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

 #### Add bot user to a voice or phone call workstream

-You can add the bot to a workstream for accepting incoming voice calls.
+To enable the bot to answer incoming calls, you must add the bot to a corresponding workstream for accepting voice calls.

 1. In Omnichannel admin center, under **General Settings**, select **Workstreams**.

-2. Open an existing workstream, select **Add bot**.
+2. Open the workstream related to your voice channel, and under **Advanced Settings** > **Smart assist bots**, select **Add bot**.
 The **Add a bot** dialog opens.

 3. Select an existing bot from the dropdown list and select **Save and close**.

 Now, if there's a valid phone number associated with that workstream, the bot will automatically receive and respond to the phone call.

-### Engage a bot to escalate and end conversations
+### Enable a bot to escalate and end conversations

 In Omnichannel for Customer Service, you can program a bot to route a conversation to a human agent, or end the conversation if the customer is not responding.
 For more information about how you can program bots to escalate or end conversations, see [Engage a bot](bot-escalate-end-conversation.md#engage-a-bot).